 Students who have not previously received benefits through this program, must complete an initial application VA form 22-1990 (VA 22-5490 for Chapter 35) VONAPP online, and submit it along with the member-4 copy of the DD-214 to the Department of Veteran Affairs (VA).
 The VA estimates 60-90 days for the processing of initial applications.

 After applying for education benefits, you will receive a letter from the VA and, if deemed eligible, a Certificate of Eligibility stating your entitlement.
-You will need to provide a copy of your Certificate of Eligibility to the VA School Certifying Official.
+You will need to provide a copy of your Certificate of Eligibility to the Coordinator of Veteran Services.